MTstateIntroStats/IntroStatTextbook/docs/14-categorical-one-prop.md

 ## Simulation-based test for $H_0: \pi = \pi_0$ {#one-prop-null-boot}

 ::: {.underconstruction}
-Need revise this section - medical consultant case study introduced in Chapter 10
+Need revise this section - medical consultant case study introduced in Chapter 10.
+General steps of a hypothesis test introduced in Summary of Ch.
+9. Move here?
 :::

-\index{data!medical consultant|(} In Section \@ref(HypothesisTesting), we introduced the general steps of a hypothesis test:
+\index{data!medical consultant|(} At the end of Chapter \@ref(foundations-randomization), we introduced the general steps of a hypothesis test:

 ::: onebox
 **General steps of a hypothesis test.** Every hypothesis test follows these same general steps: